How to Make Sure Your Employee Survey is Effective

-Many companies start out by saying they want an “engagement” survey, but is that really all they’re measuring?
-Some of the best employee surveys measure multiple types of things: job satisfaction, engagement, relationships at work, benefits, and knowledge of the company goals and initiatives, to name a few.
+Typically, companies start out by saying they’re going to conduct an “engagement” survey, but really they’re measuring much more than just engagement.
+Some of the best employee surveys measure multiple types of things: job satisfaction, relationships at work, trust, levels of communication, benefits, and knowledge of the company goals and initiatives.

-If you’re going to invest resources, whether it be time, money, or people, you need to make sure people are going to participate.
-According to multiple research reports, on average, the typical survey only receives a 30% response from employees despite all the effort put forth by the company and/or consultant.
+The next step is getting people to participate.
+If you’re going to invest resources, whether it be time, money, or people, you need to make sure your employees are going to be candid in their responses and actively participate.
+According to multiple research reports, on average, the typical survey only receives a 30-40% response from employees despite all the effort put forth by the company or outside consultant.
 So why won’t employees take this seriously?
-It’s because these companies forgot about three important things.
+It’s because these companies are missing one of three important things:

-- Trust: There needs to be trust inside your organization.
-Employees have to feel safe to respond to the survey without worrying about what will happen if they give a poor rating.
+There must be trust inside your organization.
+Employees have to feel safe to respond to the survey without worrying about backlash or punishment for poor ratings.
 They need to know the results are completely anonymous.
 Employees typically demonstrate appreciation of a third-party moderated process by being more candid.
 Make sure the entire process, from administration to results, is confidential.
 Whether online or paper, once privacy is lost, so is trust.

-- Communication: How you communicate the employee survey is especially important.
+How you communicate the survey process is especially important.
+Remember what we talked about earlier?
 Employees and managers alike need to know the “why” behind the survey.
 What are you looking to measure?
 And what will be done with the results?
 People can respond by just checking the boxes because that’s what they’re told to do, or they can actively participate because you’ve communicated the importance and reason behind the process.
-Put together a communication plan, starting before the survey is even administered and follow it through to the end after the results are presented.
+Put together a communication plan, starting, at a minimum, three weeks before the survey is administered.
+And then, follow it through to the end after the results are presented.
 Be sure you include whether or not you plan to share the results and how answering the survey will benefit employees.
 This will show that you’ve given thought to the entire process.

-So, you’ve figured out what you’re going to measure and how you’ll get your team to participate.
-But let’s talk RESULTS.
-One of the biggest frustrations employees have is when they take the time to fill out the survey, but never see anything happen as a result.
+You’ve figured out what you’re going to measure and how you’ll get your team to participate.
+One of the biggest frustrations we hear from employees about a survey is that they took the time to fill out the survey, but never saw anything happen as a result.

 When you get your results back, typically the findings will first go to the leadership team.
 But it can’t stop there.
-There needs to be a plan in place to roll out results to your employees.
+There needs to be a plan in place to roll out employee survey results to your employees.
 Whether you’re sharing the entire report, or just some of the findings, employees need to know that they were heard.
-Many employees are probably already skeptical about why they had to complete it in the first place, so it’s your responsibility to make sure you’re addressing their concerns.
+Many employees are probably already skeptical about why they had to complete it in the first place.
+So it’s your responsibility to make sure you’re addressing their concerns.